matthieusb/Sorting-Algorithms/README.md

 # Sorting-Algorithms
 This repository implements well known sorting algorithms.
 It's the occasion to practise some basic algorithmic notions and language specificities.
-This is just for training purposes.
+This is just for training purposes, as the algorithms are well known and already implemented on most languages.
+I wanted to develop a simple Python project to practise the basic notions I had already learnt.

 ## Algorithms implemented